meay24/KLL-keyboard-live-light-/README.md

 Press: (ctrl+alt+l) to toggle the ambient lighting **on/off**.

-Note: The shortcut is experimental and may occasionally require pressing twice.
+Note: The shortcut is experimental.

 ---